Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 95. Watch Your Favorite TV Show

-If you already have a Netflix or Amazon Prime subscription, you can watch TV without having any commercials.
+If you already have a Netflix or Amazon Prime subscription, you can watch TV without commercials.

 You don’t have them?